Note: This recipe works well with beef. Use a flavorful, loose-textured cut like hanger, flap meat, or flank, sliced thinly against the grain.

 - 1 medium onion, cut pole to pole into 1/2-inch slices

 - 3 stalks celery, ends and tops trimmed, sliced lengthwise into thirds and crosswise into 2-inch segments

 - Kosher salt

-- 1 bunch cliantro, leaves and tender stems only
+- 1 bunch cilantro, leaves and tender stems only

-Heat cumin seed, peppercorns, and chilis in a large skillet over medium-high heat, tossing constantly until fragrant, about 2 minutes.
-Transfer to a bowl and transfer chilis into separate small bowl.
+Heat cumin seed, peppercorns, and chiles in a large skillet over medium-high heat, tossing constantly until fragrant, about 2 minutes.
+Transfer to a bowl and transfer chiles into separate small bowl.
 Transfer cumin and sichuan peppercorns into a mortar and pestle or spice grinder and grind until roughly crushed but large pieces still remain.